Past Internship Projects Include:

 Selection Process

 Your application documents will be reviewed.
 If selected, you will be called in for an interview with Sarah St. Germain for final selection process.
+Only 2-3 interns will be selected each semester.

 Abby Campanaro '20

 My favorite part about working in the Gordon Archives was how individualized it was.
 Sarah helped me create an internship experience that allowed me to try my hand at many different facets of archival work, from preservation tasks within the Vining Collection to fulfilling outside research requests to digitizing materials.
-Working alongside Sarah in the Archives equipped me with many of the skills needed to pursue a career in the museum and library world post-graduation
+Working alongside Sarah in the Archives equipped me with many of the skills needed to pursue a career in the museum and library world post-graduation.

 Joanna Sheldon '22